bgplab/bgplab/docs/lb/2-dmz-bw.md

 # EBGP Load Balancing with BGP Link Bandwidth

 In [the previous exercise](1-ebgp.md), you configured Equal-Cost Multipathing (ECMP) between EBGP paths.
 ECMP results in your router sending approximately the same amount of traffic across all equal-cost links.
-That approach results in suboptimal performance if the links have different bandwidths, in which case you need *Unequal-Cost Multipathing* (UCMP).
+That approach results in suboptimal performance if the links have different bandwidths, in which case you need *Weighted* ECMP[^SCDW].

+[^SCDW]: The costs of the alternate paths are the same, thus ECMP, but the load-balancing algorithm uses unequal weights.

 Most BGP implementations support the *[BGP Link Bandwidth Extended Community](https://datatracker.ietf.org/doc/html/draft-ietf-idr-link-bandwidth-07)*, which can influence the load balancing ratios across links with unequal bandwidth.